-The Board considers several factors in determining whether the discount or premium to NAV at which the Company's shares trade is excessive or otherwise.
-These may include but are not limited to: whether the share rating is commensurate with the peer group of UK Smaller Companies and whether the Company's shares are trading in normal market conditions; the ongoing attractiveness of the investment proposition, in particular the strength of the portfolio management team and process; and the strong longterm performance delivered for shareholders, both in absolute and relative terms.
+The Board considers several factors in determining whether the premium/discount to NAV (the share rating) at which the Company's shares trade is excessive or otherwise.
+These may include but are not limited to: whether the share rating is commensurate with the current demand for UK Smaller Companies and whether the Company's shares are trading in normal market conditions; the ongoing attractiveness of the investment proposition, in particular the strength of the portfolio management team and process; and the strong long-term performance delivered for shareholders, both in absolute and relative terms.